 Cryptocurrency values are volatile and will likely continue to be for some time.
-Volatility can be an investor’s best friend but you should be prepared for a long-term buy and hold strategy to smooth out some of this volatility by cost averaging your purchases throughout time.
+Volatility can be an investor’s best friend and you should be prepared for a long-term buy and hold strategy in coins you believe in.
+You can smooth out some of this volatility by cost averaging your purchases throughout time.

 5. Mass global acceptance of Bitcoin is still in its growth phase.

 Cryptocurrency has received a lot of attention in 2020 and 2021, but it is still a generally misunderstood asset class.
 As time goes on, Bitcoin and other cryptocurrencies will become widely accepted and used so while this may be a downside now, I see this as a short-term one.
 It’s impossible to know exactly how many people own Bitcoin, but just in the USA alone, over 46 million people are estimated to own Bitcoin.

 6. Tax treatment of cryptocurrency is inconvenient

 You have to keep good records of the prices that you buy and seller in order to accurately pay your taxes.
 None of the cryptocurrency exchanges provide good tax reports.
 I think this will change in the future.

 Just like stocks and funds, there are thousands of different cryptocurrencies, most of which should be avoided.
 You may be tempted to buy some of the cheapest cryptocurrencies available for sale, but remember we have no idea which of these cryptocurrencies will increase in value in the future.
 Some coins may go to absolute zero so buyer beware.
 I would recommend sticking to the most well-known projects with the larger market caps, coins such as Bitcoin and Ethereum.

 The world of cryptocurrency is extremely fast moving, White is a hot boy and today may fall out of favor tomorrow.
 If you are a serious investor, you need to stay informed on the market trends.